 Closely associated with random number generation and random permutations is the question of random sampling, as previously discussed in the section covering sampling and sample size.
 Pure random sampling involves selection of objects, events, locations or times at random from a larger set, often an infinite set.
 Many variations of random sampling exist, notably stratified random sampling, in which the population is first divided into classes or strata, and then random samples are made in each stratum, usually with some variation in sample size that reflects differences in the size and/or variability of the strata.

 The term randomization usually refers to procedures in which objects (or experimental units) are assigned to treatment groups (or blocks) at random.
 This procedure is used to minimize bias in cases of designed experiments, such as medical and agricultural trials.
 As with random sampling, randomization in experimental design may not involve pure random assignment, but can involve some degree of grouping or blocking (e.g. randomized block designs).
-Other issues that arise include determining whether the process of randomization is static or dynamic, whether the process requires sequential or clustered or hierarchical implementation, can unequal allocations be handled, and is the method practical to implement?
+Other issues that arise include determining whether the process of randomization is static or dynamic, whether the process requires sequential or clustered or hierarchical implementation, whether unequal allocations need to be handled, and whether the method practical to implement?
 The application of randomization is discussed further in the section describing the design of experiments.

 The subsections that follow discuss aspects of randomness and its use in statistical methods in more detail.
 Initially we discuss random numbers and random permutations.
 We then examine how the mean values of random values obtained from different distributions tend to a common distribution, the Normal, in what is known as the Central Limit Theorem.
 The final two subsections address rather more sophisticated aspects of randomness: so-called random walks, and the related topic of Markov Processes.